Stream Load

 curl --location-trusted -u root -T test.csv -H "label:1" -H "format:csv_with_names" -H "column_separator:," http://host:port/api/testDb/testTbl/_stream_load

-In stream load, there are three import types: APPEND, DELETE, and MERGE.
-These can be adjusted by specifying the parameter merge_type
+There are three import types in Stream Load: APPEND, DELETE, and MERGE.
+They can be adjusted by specifying the merge_type parameter.
+To delete all rows whose keys match the import data, use the following command:

 curl --location-trusted -u <doris_user>:<doris_password> \